 Building links to your practice website is an important part of content marketing.
 When other websites link back to yours, that tells Google you have important content, and can help increase your search rankings.
 Maximizing your web links will increase your chances of people finding your practice, and can be a good source for how to get new patients.

-For more information about how content marketing can be key to practice marketing, check out the webinar “Boost search engine rankings with content marketing.”
-In the webinar, you will get more information about how to utilize content marketing to boost website traffic and patient engagement.
+For more information about how medical content marketing can be key for healthcare marketing, check out the webinar “Boost search engine rankings with content marketing.”
+In the webinar, you will get more information about how to utilize medical content marketing to boost website traffic and patient engagement.

 See how your practice appears online, instantly and for free.